 Quality & Shelf Life

 In the last few years I’ve built a good number of The House of Miniatures™ kits.
-Most of them were manufactured in the 1970’s and 1980’s, so some of them are 40 years old.
-The kits are made up of tiny, softwood parts.
+THoM manufactured them in the 1970’s and 1980’s, so some of them are 40 years old.
+The kits contain tiny, softwood parts.
 In nearly every case the parts still fit together almost perfectly.

 One notable exception was a flat top highboy kit.
 The box was slightly water damaged, but the parts were still in the plastic bag.
 I wasn’t worried when I bought it, but one of the back pieces was warped.
 I had to use four bar clamps to hold it flat while the glue dried.
 The result was that the highboy rocked on the uneven legs.
 But a little sanding has it standing solidly today.